School choice with independent versus consolidated districts: Empirical strategy

-\paragraph{Weak truth-telling (WTT)} Weak truth-telling requires that the student truthfully submits his or her top-$K_t$ choices, and that any unranked alternative is valued less than any ranked alternative.
+\paragraph{Weak truth-telling (WTT)} Weak truth-telling requires that the student truthfully submits her top $k_t$ choices, and that any unranked alternative is valued less than any ranked alternative.
 Formally, this implies that $U_i(s) \geq U_i(s')$ if (but not only if) $rk_t(s) < rk_t(s')$ or $s' \notin L_t$.
-That is, any unranked school is assumed to be less preferable than any ranked school.
 A similar reasoning can be applied to schools' priorities over students, with the difference that a school $s$ cannot rank a student $t$ unless $t$ applies to $s$.
 However, a school can label a student as ``unacceptable'' which implies that all students labelled in this manner are valued less than any other ranked student.
 So we can bound $V_s(t) \geq V_s(t')$ if $s \in L_t \cap L_{t'}$ and $pr_s(t) < pr_s(t')$ or $pr_s(t')=+\infty$.
 Taken together, these bounds pin down the truncation intervals and the component conditionals in steps 1 and 2 above.
+WTT is at odds with students strategically omitting top schools in their ROLs.

-\paragraph{Undominated Strategies (UNDOM)} The assumption of undominated strategies is similar to that of weak truth-telling, but is restricted to the submitted rank order lists.
-That is, we can bound $U_t(s) \geq U_t(s')$ if $s,s' \in L_t$ and $rk_t(s) < rk_t(s')$.
-The bounds for the school's valuation over students are the same as in the weak truth-telling case because a school cannot decide not to rank a student; it must at least decide whether the student is acceptable or not.
-Undominated strategies is thus a weaker, but also more general, condition than weak truth-telling in the sense that the latter implies the former, but not vice versa.
+\paragraph{Undominated strategies (UNDOM)} The assumption of undominated strategies is similar to that of WTT, but is restricted to the submitted rank order lists, i.e. there is no inference between a ranked and an unranked school.
+Thus we can bound $U_t(s) \geq U_t(s')$ if $s,s' \in L_t$ and $rk_t(s) < rk_t(s')$.
+The bounds for the school's valuation over students are the same as in WTT because a school cannot decide not to rank a student; it must at least decide whether the student is acceptable or not.
+Therefore, UNDOM is a weaker condition than WTT.